 In recent years, investor demands have prompted companies to provide an increasing level of disclosure regarding their environmental, social and governance initiatives and strategies.
 Many companies initially included such information in non-SEC filings such as corporate sustainability reports, but more recently the SEC has begun to encourage companies to include such information in required company filings.
-For example, on March 21, 2022, the SEC issued proposed rules which contain an expansive climate-related disclosure regime.
-If adopted, these new disclosure requirements would require companies, including foreign private issuers, to significantly expand their climate-related disclosures in their registration statements and periodic public filings.
-The proposed rules would require disclosure regarding climate-related risks, greenhouse gas emission metrics, climate-related financial metrics, climate-related governance and climate-related targets and goals.
-Although final rules have not yet been adopted, and the timing of any adoption is uncertain, companies should proactively begin to review any voluntary climate-related disclosure in their SEC filings and other publicly available information in preparation for the new rules.
-As with other SEC disclosure rules, the private market is likely to follow what is required of public companies with respect to ESG disclosures, so both private and public companies should discuss with their advisors the implications of the proposed new climate rules and other ESG disclosures.
+In March 2024, the SEC adopted rules requiring public companies to provide extensive climate-related disclosures in their registration statements and periodic public filings.
+Although enforcement of the rules have been voluntarily suspended by the SEC pending the resolution of multiple legal challenges in the federal courts, companies should proactively begin to review any voluntary climate-related disclosure in their SEC filings and other publicly available information in preparation for compliance with the rules when they become effective.
+As with other SEC disclosures, so both private and public companies should discuss with their advisors the implications of the proposed new climate rules and other ESG disclosures.